• Kyyti libraries’ AI experiment to be From Pilot to Permanent: How Kyyti Libraries’ AI Chatbot Won Over Patrons

 Kirjastolehti 2nd spread

-We are featured on the March issue of the printed Finnish magazine Kirjastolehti.
+We are featured on the March issue of the printed Finnish magazine Kirjastolehti, the publication of the Finnish Library Association.

 In line with the ongoing development of AI-powered services in Finnish public libraries, Kotka City Library is piloting an innovative chatbot service built by Biblioworks.ai on the Kyyti platform.
 The project explores the use of AI in customer service, allowing library staff to focus on more complex tasks.
 Below is an AI-generated translation of the article published in Kirjastolehti 3/2025, covering our pilot in detail.